Marietta Mehanni

 September 11, 2014

-When most people think about the “core,” the mind often jumps straight to all the muscles in the torso.
-But what is often overlooked is the critical role of the pelvic floor.
-Yes, everyone has one—men included!
-This essential muscle is key to effective core control and when it’s weak, it can lead to issues like bladder or bowel incontinence as well as everyday movement.
+When most people think about the core, the mind often jumps straight to the abdominal muscles.
+But what’s often overlooked is the critical role of the pelvic floor.
+Yes, everyone has one, men included!
+This essential muscle group is key to effective core control.
+When it’s weak, it can lead to issues like bladder or bowel incontinence, lower back pain, and reduced movement efficiency.

 The statistics are concerning.
-Incontinence affects one in four Australians, and women are particularly impacted.
-One in three women who have ever had a baby report experiencing some degree of incontinence.
+Incontinence affects around one in four Australians, with women particularly impacted.
+In fact, one in three women who have ever had a baby reports experiencing some degree of incontinence.

-Without the right guidance, this cycle of frustration can drive people away from exercise, leaving them with unresolved health and fitness goals.
+Without proper understanding or guidance, this cycle of frustration can drive people away from movement altogether, leaving them without the physical or emotional benefits that regular exercise brings.

-Here’s where we can make a real difference:
+Here’s how we can make a real difference:

-1. Awareness: Understand what leads to incontinence and its triggers.
+• Awareness: Understand what leads to incontinence and recognise its triggers.

-2. Education: Learn about the pelvic floor’s role and function.
+• Education: Learn about the pelvic floor’s role and connection to the deep core muscles.

-3. Modification: Deliver exercise options that support pelvic floor health.
+• Modification: Offer movement options that protect and support pelvic floor health.

 Understanding the Pelvic Floor